 What To Do About Pregnancy Dreams

-It is possible your sleep routine is out of whack and your body just can’t adjust.
-By giving yourself more time to sleep at night and at the same time, you can help your body prepare for bedtime.
+It is possible your sleep routine is out of whack and your body can’t adjust.
+Give yourself more time to sleep at night to help you rest better and avoid some of the crazy dreams.

-If you find yourself waking up to use the restroom, then simply limit your fluid intake before bed.
-Don’t eliminate fluids entirely as staying hydrated is vital for you and your baby.
-Cutting off intake just a couple hours before bed can make a tremendous difference.
+If you find yourself waking to use the restroom, limit your fluid intake before bed.
+Don’t eliminate fluids entirely, as staying hydrated is vital for you and your baby.
+Cutting off intake just a couple of hours before bed can make a tremendous difference.

-Some pregnant women find the recliner is much more comfortable than their bed.
-It could be something as simple as changing up your pillows too!
+Some pregnant women find the recliner much more comfortable than their bed.
 Pregnancy can also be a good time to splurge on a new mattress.

 Don't Bottle Things Up

-If nothing seems to help and you are extremely bothered by your dreams, you can always reach out to your doctor.
-There is the potential something else is going on, so it is always better to be safe than sorry.
+If you are extremely bothered by your dreams, and nothing seems to help, you can always reach out to your doctor.
+Something else may be going on, and it is always better to be safe than sorry.

-Pregnancy can throw never-ending curve balls your way and all you can try to do is take it one pitch at a time.
+Pregnancy can throw never-ending curve balls your way.
+All you can do is take it one pitch at a time.

 Try not to lose any sleep over your dreams.
-Although what you are experiencing in your dreams can seem real, in the end, it is just a dream.
+Although your dream experiences may seem real, in the end, they are just dreams.

-If you have horrible dreams, just think of them as a way for your subconscious to try to gain some control during this big change in your life.
+If you have horrible dreams, think of them as a way for your subconscious to try to gain some control during this significant change in your life.

 It is common for you and your significant other to experience dreams related to the pregnancy.
-You are both likely experiencing increased anxiety, and that is to blame.
-It might even be fun to discuss the crazy voyages you both are taking in your sleep.
+You may be experiencing increased anxiety, which could be to blame.
+It might even be fun to discuss the crazy voyages you are both taking in your sleep.

-No matter where your pregnancy dreams take you, remember they are completely normal to experience.
+No matter where your pregnancy dreams take you, remember these experiences are entirely normal.